The Refugee Investment Network (RIN) is unlocking refugee self-reliance by building the investment ecosystem for Refugee Lens Investing (RLI).

 As both the magnitude of the crisis and a new appreciation for the corresponding investment opportunity grow, investors are looking for a way to invest in refugees.
 RIN bridges the gap between refugee investments and a continuum of capital that spans asset classes and geographies, as well as return and impact expectations.

-- Connect refugee enterprises with capital across the risk/return/impact spectrum (see our Investment Opportunities platform)
+- Connecting refugee enterprises with capital across the risk/return/impact spectrum (see our Investment Opportunities map)

-- Engage a range of investors through research (including our landmark report Paradigm Shift: How investment can unlock the potential of refugees), forthcoming country assessments, and more to demonstrate how investors can mobilize their capital to affect global challenges
+- Engaging a range of investors through research, country assessments, and more to demonstrate how investors can mobilize their capital to affect global challenges